15 Examples of Personification in Everyday Speech, Literature, and Culture

 Examples of personification

 Before looking at examples of personification, you first need to know what it is.
-Personification is a type of metaphor that gives human qualities to something that is not human.
+Personification is a metaphor that gives human qualities to something that is not human.
 In other words, the inanimate object or non-human animal is described using human terms.

 This particular literary device is often used to make scenes more interesting.
 Giving non-human entities human characteristics helps the reader relate better to what the writer says.
 Learning to personify well can make your writing more interesting.
 You might also find our guide on the best euphemism examples for everyday use helpful.